Anaitha Nair: Career

 She was born in Bangalore to a Malayali father and a Parsi mother.
 She did her schooling at The Frank Anthony Public School, Bengaluru, studied at the Bangalore University and moved to Mumbai, after completing her education.
 She shot to fame after she played the role of Aliya Bose, a member of the Indian women's national hockey team, in the sports-oriented film Chak De India (2007).
 She has also appeared in two Malayalam films, By the People (2005) and IG (2009).
-She had also acted in number of TV Commercials notably in Virgin Mobile with Ranbir Kapoor, Dairy Milk Silk, Acer, Dove, Medical Abortion Pills and Nescafe.
+She had also acted in number of TV commercials notably in Virgin Mobile with Ranbir Kapoor, Dairy Milk Silk, Acer, Dove, Medical Abortion Pills, and Nescafe.

 She also played Bindiya in the British-Indian comedy series Mumbai Calling.
 Her second release in Hindi was Shyam Benegal's Well Done Abba (2010).
-Anaitha also starred in Aashayein directed by Nagesh Kukunoor, in which she played a cancer patient.
+Nair also starred in Aashayein directed by Nagesh Kukunoor, in which she played a cancer patient.
 For the character, she also tonsured her head.
 She was part of the cast in Abbas Tyrewalla's Jhootha Hi Sahi and Rohan Sippy's Dum Maaro Dum.
 Her most recent releases are Ekaant directed by Sunil Pillai, and Force directed by Nishikant Kamat.

-Apart from acting Anaitha was also part of a band named S5, they released the album Isai with Sony-BMG.
+Apart from acting, Nair was also part of a band named S5 and released the album Isai with Sony-BMG.